 Though humble in size, Casco Viejo is the setting for many of Panama City’s top restaurants and trendiest bars, and historical buildings with scintillating stories to tell.
 Here are 10 of the best things to do in this enticing enclave.

 Discover the country’s star attraction – the Panama Canal

-Building a cross-country canal to link the Pacific and Atlantic oceans was always an ambitious idea, not to mention an ill-planned one.
-Work started on this 48-mile waterway in 1880 and, by the time it was completed in 1914, some 25,000 people had died, mostly owing to tropical disease.
+Building a cross-country canal to link the Pacific and Atlantic oceans was always an ambitious idea, not to mention a poorly-planned one.
+Work started on this iconic waterway in 1880, but by the time it was completed in 1914, some 25,000 people had died, mostly from tropical diseases.

 Today, however, this feat of engineering is the country’s star attraction, and it's one of the top sights in Panama City.
 You can learn more about it without leaving Casco Viejo at the Interoceanic Canal Museum (also known as the Panama Canal Museum) located in one of the neighborhood’s most handsome historic buildings, dating back to 1874.